readthedocs-examples/example-sphinx-basic/README.rst

 This example shows the an integration of a basic Sphinx project with Read the Docs.
 You're encouraged to view it to get inspiration and copy & paste from the files in the source code.
 If you are using Read the Docs for the first time, have a look at the official `Read the Docs Tutorial <https://docs.readthedocs.io/en/stable/tutorial/index.html>`_.

 📚 `docs/ <https://github.com/readthedocs-examples/example-sphinx-basic/blob/main/docs/>`_
-    A basic Sphinx project lives in ``docs/``, it was generated using Sphinx defaults ⚙️ `.readthedocs.yaml <https://github.com/readthedocs-examples/example-sphinx-basic/blob/main/.readthedocs.yaml>`_
+    A basic Sphinx project lives in ``docs/``, it was generated using Sphinx defaults.
+All the ``*.rst`` make up sections in the documentation.
+⚙️ `.readthedocs.yaml <https://github.com/readthedocs-examples/example-sphinx-basic/blob/main/.readthedocs.yaml>`_
-    Read the Docs Build configuration is stored in ``.readthedocs.yaml`` 📍 `docs/requirements.txt <https://github.com/readthedocs-examples/example-sphinx-basic/blob/main/docs/requirements.txt>`_ and `docs/requirements.in <https://github.com/readthedocs-examples/example-sphinx-basic/blob/main/docs/requirements.in>`_
+    Read the Docs Build configuration is stored in ``.readthedocs.yaml``.
+📍 `docs/requirements.txt <https://github.com/readthedocs-examples/example-sphinx-basic/blob/main/docs/requirements.txt>`_ and `docs/requirements.in <https://github.com/readthedocs-examples/example-sphinx-basic/blob/main/docs/requirements.in>`_
-    Python dependencies are `pinned <https://docs.readthedocs.io/en/latest/guides/reproducible-builds.html>`_ (uses `pip-tools <https://pip-tools.readthedocs.io/en/latest/>`_)
+    Python dependencies are `pinned <https://docs.readthedocs.io/en/latest/guides/reproducible-builds.html>`_ (uses `pip-tools <https://pip-tools.readthedocs.io/en/latest/>`_).
 💡 `docs/api.rst <https://github.com/readthedocs-examples/example-sphinx-basic/blob/main/docs/api.rst>`_
-    By listing the Python module ``lumache`` in ``autosummary``, Sphinx will automatically scan this module and generate API docs.
+    By adding our example Python module ``lumache`` in the reStructuredText directive ``:autosummary:``, Sphinx will automatically scan this module and generate API docs.
 💡 `docs/usage.rst <https://github.com/readthedocs-examples/example-sphinx-basic/blob/main/docs/usage.rst>`_
-   Sphinx can automatically extract API documentation directly from Python modules, using for instance ``autofunction``.
+    Sphinx can automatically extract API documentation directly from Python modules, using for instance the ``:autofunction:`` directive.
 💡 `lumache.py <https://github.com/readthedocs-examples/example-sphinx-basic/blob/main/lumache.py>`_
     API docs are generated for this example Python module - they use *docstrings* directly in the documentation, notice how this shows up in the rendered documentation.
 🔢 Git tags versioning
-    A basic versioning mechanism with git tags.
+    We use a basic versioning mechanism by adding a git tag for every release of the example project.
+All releases and their version numbers are visible on `example-sphinx-basic.readthedocs.io <https://example-sphinx-basic.readthedocs.io/en/latest/>`__.
 📜 `README.rst <https://github.com/readthedocs-examples/example-sphinx-basic/blob/main/README.rst>`_
-    Contents of this ``README.rst`` are visible on Github and included on `the documentation index page <https://example-sphinx-basic.readthedocs.io/en/latest/>`_ (Don't Repeat Yourself)
+    Contents of this ``README.rst`` are visible on Github and included on `the documentation index page <https://example-sphinx-basic.readthedocs.io/en/latest/>`_ (Don't Repeat Yourself).
 ⁉️ Questions / comments
     If you have questions related to this example, feel free to can ask them as a Github issue `here <https://github.com/readthedocs-examples/example-sphinx-basic/issues>`_.